 "Iceland is such a beautiful place.
 Being from New Zealand, I was of the biased opinion that no country could come close to rivalling my home in beauty.
 But I must say that Iceland is that country."

-According to the Internet, I have visited 17% of all the world’s countries.
-That’s a total of 37 countries (including Vatican City and Monaco, which feels like cheating a little bit).
-My point is, that I really like to travel.
+According to the internet, I have visited 17 per cent of all the world’s countries.
+That’s a total of 37 nations (including Vatican City and Monaco, which feels like cheating a little bit).
+My point is that I really like to travel.

 When I think back on my more memorable travel experiences, they usually involve some level of personal challenge whether it’s culturally, socially or ‘other’.
-A leadership conference in Vietnam, my first big O.E. traveling Europe and an intensive French language exchange in New Caledonia are some examples that spring to mind.
+A leadership conference in Vietnam, my first big overseas experience (“O.E.” as they say in New Zealand) travelling Europe, and an intensive French language exchange program in New Caledonia are some examples that spring to mind.

-A couple of months ago, I spent a week traveling around Iceland and making what I realise now, are some of my most treasured travel memories.
+A couple of months ago, I spent a week travelling around Iceland and making what I realise now are some of my most treasured travel memories.
 An Australian friend who I met on my aforementioned O.E. told me that she was planning a trip to Iceland in September and asked if I wanted to come.
-Umm… yes please!
+Umm… yes, please!

 The initial phase of research involved feeling very overwhelmed about how we were going to get around and the route we were going to take.
-Thankfully there were many helpful travel blogs (bless them), which suggested we hire a car, pointed out the best places to stay and recommended eating petrol station hot dogs since food everywhere else was so expensive.
+Thankfully, there were many helpful travel blogs (bless them) from which to seek advice, and that guidance suggested we hire a car, pointed out the best places to stay and recommended eating petrol station hot dogs since food everywhere else was so expensive.

 The thought of driving all 1,332 kilometres around the circumference of Iceland on the right-hand side of the road was a daunting one.
-Luckily I was traveling with two level-headed friends and we were able to split up the driving, not to mention the cost of petrol...
+Luckily I was travelling with two level-headed friends, and we were able to split up the driving, not to mention the cost of petrol.
 The trickiest part was getting the hang of driving in the left-hand driver’s seat.
 I lost count of how many times I mistakenly clutched my left leg with the intention of putting on the handbrake.
 Very awkward.